Iepoev/Thesis/paper/source/07_medische_context.md

 The Baeke Score is a tried and tested [@Florindo2003] self-administered questionaire to evaluate the activity level of the subject.
 It is a quick way to determine a rudimentary score for the fitness level of an individual, but requires validation from measurements to be a reliable metric.

-#### VO2 Max & Aerobic capacity
+#### VO2 Max & Aerobic capacity TODO

-VO2 Max is the gold standard measure of integrated cardiorespiratory capacity reflecting the capacity of the circulatory and respiratory systems to deliver oxygen to skeletal muscle during exercise,

-The results revealed that
-V_O2 max may be pre-dicted from RPE:VO2 during PRET in different popula- tions and in various PRET modalities, regardless of the subgroup outcomes.
-To obtain greater accuracy of predic- tions, extrapolation to RPE20 during a retest may be recommended. [@Coquart2016]
+Aerobic capacity is the ability to take in oxygen and deliver it to skeletal muscle during exercise.
+It uses VO2 Max (or Peak Oxygen Uptake), the maximum rate of oxygen consumption in mL/(kg\*min), as a measure because it reflects the capabilities of the circulatory and respiratory systems.
+It is a gold standard measure for comparing individual subjects and training methods because it correlates with cardiorespiratory fitness and endurance capacity.

+Measuring VO_2max is difficult/impossible without specialized medical equipment, but a meta-study revealed that V_O2 max may be stimulated/extrapolated from Rating of Perceived Exertion (RPE) during a Perceptually Regulated Exercise Test (PRET) test.
+RPE is a standardised 6-20 scale with 6 meaning no exertion at all and 20 meaning maximal exertion.
+These ratings can informally be described as "exercise resulting in a heartrate of rating times 10".

 #### Heart Rate variability

-The main finding of this research is that habitual aerobic exercise appears to play a role in the maintenance of augmented HRV in active men when compared with age- and weight-matched sedentary control subjects. [@DeMeersman]

-HRV correleert met VO2, betere stats voor hoge (cardiovasculaire) fitness [@Buchheit2006]

-HF, SDNN and RMSSD were statistically significantly higher in athletes than in controls, but other resting HRV parameters were not statistically different between groups [@Danieli2014]

-Ratings of Perceived Exertion!!
+Heart Rate variability is the variation in time between each heartbeat.
+This variation is affected by the autonomic nervous system and will increase from parasympathetic/rest-and-digest activity and decrease from sympathetic/fight-or-flight activity.
+A healthy ANS is one that can quickly activate or deactivate either stimuli, so being able to quickly change from low to high variation and vice-versa is a measure of good physical and mental health and high stress resilience [@Dong2018].
+Habitual aerobic exercise appears to aid the maintenance of higher HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO2 Max [@Buchheit2006].

-In this current opinion, we suggest that longitudinal monitoring is required to understand each athlete’s optimal HRV to R–R interval fingerprint (i.e., Fig. 3).
-The possible indices ofHRV that are practically useful for monitoring training status in elite ath- letes include weekly and 7-day rolling averaged Ln rMSSD, and the Ln rMSSD to R–R interval ratio, using the individual SWC to represent a meaningful change in fatigue and/or fitness [1].
-Further, weencourage practitioners to use just one HRV index for analysis; research suggests Ln rMSSD pro- vides the most reliable and practically applicable measure for day-to-day monitoring.
-In the case of elite athletes, increasing HRV values (as competition approaches) may be a sign ofpositive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform. [@Plews2013]
+Not all HRV measures are created equal; HF, SDNN and RMSSD were statistically significantly higher in athletes than in controls, but other resting HRV parameters were not statistically different between groups [@Danieli2014].
+It is equally important to compare HRV measures not in a vaccuum but when measured in longitudinal monitoring.
+In the case of elite athletes training for an upcoming event, another study found weekly and 7-day rolling averaged Ln rMSSD and the Ln rMSSD to R–R interval ratio, using the individual SWC (smallest worthwhile change) are practically useful to represent a meaningful change in fatigue and/or fitness.
+In the same study, increasing HRV values were show to be a possible sign of positive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform [@Plews2013].

 #### Heart Rate Recovery

 HRR differs alot from subject to subject, depending on the type of sport the subject is trained in, his/her age, the intensity of the training regime, etc. [@Durmic2019] It is important to use the change in HRR over time as a measure of increased fitness, instead of using it as a baseline fitness metric.

 In this sense, it has been demonstrated that high- intensity exercises delay both parasympathetic reactivation and sympathetic withdrawal [@Bartels2018]